 His search for his father’s body takes him and his friend Shaukat (Irrfan Khan) from Bengaluru to Kochi.
 Shaukat also had complex family issues with his father that had forced him out of his house in his childhood probably.

-The film initially focuses on the two friends’ journey as they try to understand relationship and life, amidst a tragedy.
-The whole story becomes even more interesting and engaging with the entry of the third key character Tanya (Mithila Palkar) – a free-thinking, modern, rebellious type girl who joins them and that further adds color to the quirky set up.
+The film initially focuses on the two friends’ journey as they try to understand relationships and life, amidst a tragedy.
+The whole story becomes even more interesting and engaging with the entry of the third key character Tanya (Mithila Palkar) – a free-thinking, modern, rebellious type girl who joins them, and that further adds color to the quirky setup.

-Karwaan is one of those Hindi (Bollywood) films that is very much at odds with diverse characters in a peculiar situation trying to find direction with statement on life, death, love, relationship, longing etc. The whole story of the film is based on the backdrop of tragedy, yet the treatment is mostly amusing and humorous.
+‘Karwaan’ is one of those Hindi (Bollywood) films that are very much at odds with diverse characters in a peculiar situation trying to find direction with statements on life, death, love, relationship, longing, etc. The whole story of the film is based on the backdrop of tragedy, yet the treatment is mostly amusing and humorous.

-While I would not say it as the finest written piece, Karwaan with its amazing music, absolutely stunning cinematography and relatable characters make it a must watch.
+While I would not say it is the finest written piece, ‘Karwaan’ with its amazing music, absolutely stunning cinematography and relatable characters is definitely a must-watch.
 Yes, it’s much better than many of the road movies we have watched lately.